 Confucius Temple Introduction

-The Confucius Temple, a symbol of ancient Chinese Confucian culture, is built in every city and county to represent Chinese culture.
-In front of the temple is the plaque of the "Hall of Great Accomplishment," and inside the temple, the main deity is the spirit of Confucius, accompanied by the spirits of his seventy-two disciples, including Yan Hui, Zisi, and Zi Lu.
-The temple is decorated in a simple yet elegant style, demonstrating a solemn and dignified beauty.
-During sacrificial ceremonies, bells and drums resonate, accompanied by music and dance, fully showcasing the excellent legacy of Chinese culture.
-However, during the Japanese colonial period, it suffered damage, and few ancient relics remain.
-Only the "Inscription of the Renovated Confucius Temple" on the left side of the Hall of Great Accomplishment, dating back to the 20th year of the Jiaqing era, remains as the most ancient relic, with traces of the inscriptions still fairly clear, although the stele is covered in moss due to its age.
-History Fact: - The Confucius Temple in Chiayi was first established in the 45th year of Kangxi (1706). - The "Inscription of the Renovated Confucius Temple" in front of the left side of the Confucius Temple was inscribed in the 20th year of Jiaqing (1815). - After the Chiayi Earthquake in the 32nd year of Guangxu (1907), the spirit of Confucius was moved to the Wenchang Pavilion and later to the Nanguan Shengshing Temple. - In the 50th year of the Republic, the Confucius Temple was rebuilt in Chiayi Park, and the stele was placed next to the new temple. - In the 53rd year of the Republic, the Confucius Temple was constructed at the current site in the park, with the sacred tablet of Confucius enshrined in the Hall of Great Accomplishment.
-Spot Construction: Established: 45th year of Kangxi (1706) Current construction: Groundbreaking in the 51st year of the Republic, completed in the 51st year of the Republic.
+The Confucius Temple, a symbol of ancient Chinese Confucian culture, is built in capital cities and county towns to represent Chinese culture.
+In front of the temple is a plaque reading "Da Cheng Dian," and inside, the main deity worshipped is Confucius, alongside the altars for his disciples Yan Hui, Zi Si, Zi Lu, and the other seventy-two disciples.
+The Confucius Temple is simply decorated and elegant, showcasing a solemn and dignified beauty.
+During sacrificial ceremonies, drums and bells ring out, with performances and music, fully demonstrating the excellent heritage of Chinese culture.
+However, due to destruction during the Japanese colonial period, there are few remaining artifacts.
+The only significant relic is the "Inscription of the Renovated Confucian Temple" on the left side of Da Cheng Dian, which dates back to the 20th year of the Jiaqing Emperor (1815) and still has relatively clear inscriptions, though the stele is covered with moss due to its age.
+Historical Facts: - The Confucius Temple in Chiayi (Wen Miao) was first established in the 45th year of the Kangxi Emperor (1706). - The "Inscription of the Renovated Confucian Temple" was engraved in the 20th year of the Jiaqing Emperor (1815). - In the 32nd year of the Guangxu Emperor (1907), after the Chiayi earthquake, the Confucius altar was moved to the Wenchang Pavilion and later transferred to the Nanmen Sheng Shen Temple. - In the 50th year of the Republic of China, the Confucius Temple was reconstructed in Chiayi Park, and the stele was placed beside the new temple. - In the 53rd year of the Republic of China, the new Confucius Temple was built on the park's current site, with the Confucius altar enshrined in Da Cheng Dian.
+Construction info: - Established: 45th year of the Kangxi Emperor (1706) - Current construction began in the 51st year of the Republic of China and was completed in the 51st year of the Republic of China.